lextrack/Simple-Screen-Recorder/README.md

 - Select the **codec** that you want to use from the "Encoder" dropdown menu.
 The available codecs are "MPEG-4", "H264 NVENC (Nvidia Graphics Cards)" and "H264 AMF (AMD Graphics Cards)".<br>

 - Select the **file format** that you want to use from the "File Format" dropdown menu.
-The available formats are "MKV" and "AVI".<br>
+The available formats are "MKV" and "AVI".
+I recommend using AVI.<br>

 - Select the **framerate** that you want to use from the "Video framerate" dropdown menu.
 You can record a video at 30 or 60 fps.<br>